-We understand you sometimes can’t make the appointment you planned for.
+We understand you sometimes can’t make it to your planned appointments.
 You can avoid cancellation fees by letting us know when plans change.
-However, Optum requires a 24 hour cancellation notice for all scheduled appointments.
-A fee will be charged if notice is not given, or it’s less than 24 hours in advance, so make sure to keep track the best you can and look out for reminder emails from us.
+However, Optum requires a 24-hour cancellation notice for all scheduled appointments.
+Depending on your region, a fee may be charged if notice is not given, or it’s less than 24 hours in advance, so make sure to keep track the best you can and look out for reminder emails from us.

 Are there any exceptions?

 Yes!
 You won’t be charged for missed appointments caused by inclement weather and national emergencies (i.e. COVID-19).

 Please read our requirements for keeping your account in good standing:

 - All charges are due and payable within 30 days of receipt of your statement.

 - If you don’t have insurance, or if you are on a payment schedule for a previously unpaid balance, we may ask you to prepay for current services.